 The APTA Academy of Education, one of the oldest of the American Physical Therapy Association, is dedicated to the development of each new generation of physical therapy practitioners, a dynamic cadre of academic educators, and a store of knowledge useful to consumers for enhancing their own musculoskeletal health.

-Advance physical therapists and physical therapists assistants as educators
+Advance physical therapists and physical therapist assistants as educators

-The premier resource for physical therapists and physical therapist educators
+The premier resource for physical therapist and physical therapist assistant educators

 Academy Goals: 2022-2024

 - A. Pathways – Creating pathways to inspire emerging educators.

 - B. Advancing – Developing professionals through contemporary educational opportunities using innovative and accessible methods.

 - C. Sharing - Disseminate best practices and resources to physical therapy educators.

 - A. Partnerships - Create and strengthen interactive partnerships among education stakeholders.

 - B. Members - Increase member involvement in the Academy to promote a diverse and inclusive environment.

 - C. Representation - Ensure strategic representation of the Academy in every relevant forum